International Non-Profit Credit Rating Agency

-The International Non-Profit Credit Rating Agency (INCRA for short) was a project to reform the assessment of states' creditworthiness.
+The International Non-Profit Credit Rating Agency (INCRA) was a project to reform the assessment of states' creditworthiness.
 It was intended to serve as a non-profit alternative to the commercially oriented rating agencies.
 To improve the quality of the ratings, socio-economic indicators were taken into account in addition to macroeconomic factors.
 INCRA was presented in 2012 by the Bertelsmann Foundation and the Bertelsmann Stiftung.

 Background

 The 2008 financial crisis made deficits in the financial sector visible to a broad public.
 As a result, the three major U.S. rating agencies Fitch, Moody's, and Standard & Poor's came into focus.
 Together they have a market share of over 90 %.
 Critics will present them with questionable assessments of the creditworthiness of states and companies.
 In particular, the commercial orientation of the rating agencies has been identified as a structural problem.

 The German chancellor and other politicians called for a European alternative to the U.S. market leaders but rejected a state implementation.
 This initiative was taken up, for example, by the management consultancy Roland Berger, which presented a proposal for the reform of company ratings in 2011.
 In 2012, the Bertelsmann Stiftung in Germany and the Bertelsmann Foundation North America followed suit with a concept for assessing entire countries' creditworthiness.